Dear Emigration Canyon Home Owner,

 Lastly, EID’s water sources have surpassed federal drinking-water standards for Lead, Gross Alpha, Antimony, Turbidity, Bacteria, Sulfates, and Total Dissolved Solids (TDS) without ever having warned its water users.

-In select areas, The ECHO-Association will provide free water testing for these contaminants.
+In select areas, The ECHO-Association will provide free water testing.

 Please feel free to contact us with any questions concerns or comments.